Music theory explains the things we hear. It’s the language of music, something that should be fun to learn for every person who loves music.

 1+1 = 2, 2 x 4 = 8, and as soon as you know it you’re sweating with algebraic formulas.
 Which is great for people who love the subject, but for most people, it isn’t exactly a wonderful experience.
 For sure it wasn’t for me.

 Music theory is much more than mere calculations.
-Music theory explains to you the reason behind the beauty of the melodies you are listening to, or playing on your instrument.
+Music theory explains to you the reason behind the beauty of the melodies and harmonies you are listening to, or playing on your instrument.

 2. Music theory involves memorizing a lot of words in Italian